 After a car crash, you may be hospitalized, undergo surgery, or have many doctors and other medical appointments.
 Medical expenses tend to be very costly and may be long-term costs.
 In addition to medical costs, your regular bills may be piling up.
 Therefore, it is vital to keep a detailed record of your bills to support your claim.

 Some factors, such as bills or lost income, are easily quantifiable.
 Pain and suffering are more subjective.
 Therefore it is more difficult to place a dollar value on them.
 Pain and suffering can be both physical and mental in nature.
 Keeping a journal of your recovery can provide a detailed account of your pain and suffering and the impact on your life.

 What types might you recover?

-Typically, the higher the medical expenses and the more impact the injury has on your life, the more compensation you might receive.
+Typically, the higher the medical expenses and the more impact the injury has on your life, the more compensation you might receive for your back or neck injury settlement.
+An experienced personal injury attorney will review your medical records and talk with experts to understand how your neck or back injury has affected your life.
 Always keep track of any paperwork your doctor provides and keep receipts to support a future claim.

 Compensation may include:

-- All medical expenses that may arise from your accident, including future costs
+- All the medical expenses that may arise from your accident, including past medical expenses and future costs

 - The cost of rehabilitation and therapy